For persons who wish to arrive in Latvia

 - If you are employed in a medical institution, social care institution, or educational establishment and are in direct contact with other people, you can get tested for Covid-19 on the 8th day after leaving the “unsafe” country.
 If you test negative, you will be able to return to work on-site on the 11th day after leaving the “unsafe” country.
 If you do not get tested, you will have to self-isolate for 14 days.

-- International passenger transport through airports, ports, by bus and rail is performed to and from the European Union and the European Economic Area, the Swiss Confederation, and the United Kingdom.
+- International passenger transport through airports, ports, by bus and rail is performed to and from the European Union and the European Economic Area, the Swiss Confederation.

 If you are a foreigner whose arrival in Latvia is required for fulfilling the obligations of Latvian merchants: